Alex Jacobs

-Alex Jacobs (born 1953), also known as Karoniaktatie, is an Ahkwesase Mohawk artist, poet, and radio host.
-He, along with Janet Rogers, make up the poetry collective Ikkwenyes.
+Alex Jacobs (born 1953), also known as Karoniaktatie, is an Akwesasronon artist, poet, and radio host.
+He, along with January Rogers, make up the poetry collective Ikkwenyes.
 They co-produced the poetry CD Got Your Back.
 His artwork has been displayed at locations such as the American Indian Archaeological Institute.

 Early life and career

 He attended the Manitou Community College at LaMacaza, Quebec and graduated with an AFA from the Institute of American Indian Arts in Santa Fe.
 He also attended a summer session at the Alfred College of Ceramics and graduated from the Kansas City Art Institute with a BFA in Sculptor and Creative Writing.

-Jacobs worked for the Mohawk Nation newspaper and Akwesasne Notes, an international native journal, as a poetry editor from 1972-1974 and a co-editor from 1983-1986.
-He was involved with the founding of the community newspaper, Indian Time, and he co-founded Akwekon, a Native arts journal he also co-edited from 1985-1986.
+Jacobs worked for the Mohawk Nation newspaper and Akwesasne Notes, an international native journal, as a poetry editor from 1972 to 1974 and a co-editor from 1983 to 1986.
+He was involved with the founding of the community newspaper, Indian Time, and he co-founded Akwekon, a Native arts journal he also co-edited from 1985 to 1986.
 He has worked as a DJ, talk show host, news director, program director and assistant station manager for CKON, Mohawk Nation Radio.

 He taught art and poetry at Akwesasne Freedom School, and was artist-in-residence at the Akwesasne Museum.
 His art reflects his concern with both the ideal and the real.
 He explores what it means to be Indian and the creation of the Indian-self.
 As a Mohawk with land situated across the Canada and U.S. border, he comments on the meaninglessness of borders.